 Elevation: 9,623 ft

-White Mountains West sits at the south end of Copper Basin between Broad Canyon and Bear Creek in the Challis National Forest.
-White Mountains West sits in the White Mountains Range, a small mountain range of two summits.
-White Mountains West is the higher, ranked peak.
-Both White Mountains summits are dominated by bigger peaks of the nearby Pioneer Mountains and thus offer a good place to observe the surrounding country.
-The peak is encircled by roads and trails and access is good.
-White Mountains West is one of five White Mountains in Idaho, and 1 of 31 named peaks and high points with the word “white” in the name.
+White Mountains West is located at the south end of Copper Basin between Broad Canyon and Bear Creek.
+It is in the White Mountains Range, a small mountain range comprised of only two summits.
+White Mountains West is the [higher] ranked peak.
+Both White Mountains summits are dominated by bigger peaks of the nearby Pioneer Mountains.
+Both peaks provide a good place to observe the surrounding country.
+The peak is circled by roads and trails, so access is good.
+White Mountains West is one of five White Mountains in Idaho, and one of 31 named peaks and high points with the word “white” in the name.
 USGS Star Hope Mine